5-HT7 receptor: Antagonists

+Tetrahydroisoquinoline alkaloids found in peyote and related to mescaline have been found to act as potent inverse agonists of the serotonin 5-HT7 receptor.
+These compounds include pellotine, anhalidine, anhalonidine, anhalamine, and N-methylanhalinine.

 Inactivating antagonists

 Inactivating antagonists are non-competitive antagonists that render the receptor persistently insensitive to agonist, which resembles receptor desensitization.
 Inactivation of the 5-HT7 receptor, however, does not arise from the classically described mechanisms of receptor desensitization via receptor phosphorylation, beta-arrestin recruitment, and receptor internalization.
 Inactivating antagonists all likely interact with the 5-HT7 receptor in an irreversible/pseudo-irreversible manner, as is the case with [3H]risperidone.